Country _ Name

 In general, the payment service providers can be either financial institutions or non-financial institutions, provided that such service providers satisfy the relevant requirements and hold the proper payment service license.
 With respect to the payment service in FinTech, non-financial institutions which hold payment service license take the key roles in this area.

-First of all, any entity engaged in the payment service activity shall obtain a payment license issued by the People’s Bank of China (PBOC).
-Depending on the scope of payment services to be engaged, PBOC has set different requirements for the minimum registered capital of the license’s applicants.
-For engagement nationwide, the minimum registered capital is RMB100 million (equivalent to approximately USD15.7 million or EUR14.2 million ), while for engagement within a province (autonomous region or municipality directly under the Central Government) is RMB30 million (equivalent to approximately USD4.72 million or EUR4.26 million).
-After obtaining the payment license, the payment institution should keep a good operating record.
-In case of: (i) the accumulated losses exceeding 50% of its paid-up capital; (ii) series operation risk; and (iii) series violation of laws and regulations, PBOC may suspend/stop the business operation of the payment institution.
+First of all, any entity engaged in the payment service activity shall obtain a payment license issued by the People's Bank of China (PBOC).
+Depending on the scope of payment services to be engaged, PBOC has set different requirements for the minimum registered capital of the license's applicants.
+Pursuant to the Administrative Regulations of Non-Bank Payment Institutions that came into effective since May 1, 2024 ("NPI Regulation”), (1) for basic online payment services, the minimum registered capital is RMB200 million (equivalent to approximately USD27.88 million or EUR24.05 million) (The FX rates at June 25, 2025 are as follows: EUR1 = CNY8.32 USD1 = CNY7.17); (2) for the nationwide operation of online payment services in relation to the pre-paid cards, the minimum registered capital is RMB200 million; (3) for the operation of both (1) and (2), the minimum registered capital is RMB300 million (equivalent to approximately USD41.82 million or EUR36.06 million).
+After obtaining the payment license, the payment institution shall still keep a good operating record.
+In case of the serious operation risk and the serious violation of laws and regulations, PBOC may suspend/stop the business operation of the payment institution.

 The government encourages foreign institutions to participate in the development and competition of China's payment service market.
-In 2019, PayPal has acquired a Chinese payment institution and became the first and currently only 100 % foreign-owned payment institution in China.
+PayPal has acquired a Chinese payment institution in 2019 and became the first and currently only 100% foreign-owned payment institution in China, which is followed by Airwallex in 2023.
+Recently, Payonneer has obtained the approval of PBOC in April 2025 for the acquisition of a Chinese payment institution.

 Secondly, as FinTech relies heavily on the Internet to provide services/information/content, an ICP (Internet Content Provider) license issued by telecommunication authority is required.
-Please note that most of the ICP license are subject to the foreign investment restriction – i.e. the foreign shareholding ratio of the applicants shall be no more than 50% and shall satisfy other requirements (such as experience in telecommunication service area etc.). <
+Please note that most of the ICP license are subject to the foreign investment restriction – i.e., the foreign shareholding ratio of the applicants shall be no more than 50% and shall satisfy other requirements (such as has obtained the telecommunication operation license in country where it is resided etc.).

 Thirdly, to carry out the cross-border foreign exchange payment business for e-commerce, the payment institution shall obtain permission from the Foreign Exchange Bureau.